 Cons: This is not for parents who are totally uncomfortable with having their kids naked anywhere but the bathtub.
 It's also not for kids who might love the idea of spraying the grass with their pee.

-Give one sticker (star, princess, truck, kitten ... whatever works) for each pee, poo, attempted pee and poo or even just a fully-clothed potty meet-and-greet.
+Give your child one sticker (star, princess, truck, kitten ... whatever works) for each pee, poo, attempted pee and poo and even that fully-clothed accident right next to the potty.
 You can create a chart that hangs in the bathroom and let your child place the sticker himself.
 Even just a sheet of paper with your child's name on it will become a sticker collage.
 Try putting it on back of the bathroom door so your daughter can see it each time she takes a seat and review her past accomplishments.
-M&Ms, lollipops, an extra book at bedtime -- any small token will work (as long as it's a real try, and not a passing squat).
+M&Ms, lollipops, an extra book at bedtime — any small token will work (as long as it's a real try, and not a passing squat).
 The key is to lay on the praise and lay it on thick.

-Cons: A greedy kid could push you to up the prizes to an unreasonable level.
-Don't give in.
+Cons: Some wise kids may try to push you to up the prizes to an unreasonable level.
+Don't fall for it.

 Pros: This combines all strategies — something has to work, right?

 Cons: You might have a very successful weekend, but come Monday, moving from the combo strategy to wearing undies at preschool (no clock, no stickers), could be overwhelming.
-Try to prep for the non-clock scenario towards the end of Sunday afternoon.
-If your child has repeated accidents, she might not be ready.
+Try to prep for the non-clock scenario toward the end of Sunday afternoon.
+If your child has repeated accidents, they might not be ready.
 Just take a week off and try a new approach next weekend.